Chocolate Bundt Cake

 butter, buttermilk and dry ingredients in crumbly batter

-With the mixer running on low, gradually add the remaining buttermilk mixture until incorporated, then increase the speed to medium and mix for 3 minutes, stopping once to scrape down the sides and bottom of the bowl with a rubber spatula.
-The batter should look creamy.
-Scrape down the sides and bottom of the bowl again, making sure the batter is evenly mixed.
+With the mixer on low, gradually add the remaining buttermilk mixture.
+Increase to medium and mix for 3 minutes, stopping once to scrape the bowl.

 remaining buttermilk added to mixing bowl